yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 when we weren't using static analysis as a [mandatory step]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}) in our [continuous integration]({% pst 2014/oct/2014-10-08-continuous-integration-is-dead %}) pipeline.

-Another funny possibility is when the client shows the source code to a "friend", and he gives a "professional" opinion, which sounds like, "They don't know what they are doing."
+Another funny possibility is when the client shows the source code to a "friend," and he gives a "professional" opinion, which sounds like, "They don't know what they are doing."
 Once such an opinion hits your client's ears, the project is at a significant risk of closure.
 It'll be very difficult, almost impossible,